-Purdy missed receivers on long throws at least three times, but Williams gifted an interception to Oliver in the third quarter when Stafford's pass popped off his hands and into the air.
+Purdy missed receivers on long throws at least three times, keeping the game close and frustrating the 49ers fans in attendance.
+But Williams gifted an interception to Oliver in the third quarter when Stafford's pass hit the running back in the hands and popped high in the air.

 49ers: CB Ambry Thomas injured his knee in the first half, but returned. ...
 Lenoir was evaluated for a head injury and allowed to continue playing.

 Rams: RG Joseph Noteboom injured his shoulder in the second half.
 He had been wearing a brace on the shoulder in recent weeks. ...
 RB Cam Akers was a healthy scratch after struggling to just 29 yards on 22 carries in the season opener.
 Akers was nearly traded last season after clashing with the coaching staff, only to stay when the Rams found no takers.